and well-being of children and youth

 Croup is one of the most common causes of upper airway obstruction in young children.
 It is characterized by sudden onset of barky cough, hoarse voice, inspiratory stridor and respiratory distress caused by upper airway inflammation secondary to a viral infection.
 Published guidelines for the diagnosis and treatment of croup advise using steroids as the mainstay treatment for all children who present to emergency department (ED) with croup symptoms.
 Dexamethasone, given orally as a single dose at 0.6 mg/kg, is highly efficacious in treating croup symptoms.
 Despite the evidence supporting the use of steroids as the cornerstone of croup treatment, there is significant practice variation among physicians treating croup in the ED.
 This practice point discusses evidence-based management of typical croup in the ED.

 Classical croup symptoms have a rapid onset and include barky cough, inspiratory stridor, hoarseness and respiratory distress.
-Non-specific symptoms of an upper respiratory illness usually precede the typical croup symptoms, which often worsen at night.
-Typical croup usually affects children between six months and three years of age.
-Symptoms are short-lived, usually lasting three to seven days.
-In 60% of patients, the barky cough disappears after 48 h.
+Nonspecific symptoms of an upper respiratory illness usually precede the typical croup symptoms, which often worsen at night.
+Typical croup usually affects children between 6 months and 3 years of age.
+Symptoms are short-lived, usually lasting 3 to 7 days.
+In 60% of patients, the barky cough disappears after 48 hours .
 In <5% of cases, symptoms may last longer than five nights and <5% of children experience more than one episode.
-In Canada, croup season peaks over the fall and winter.
+In Canada, croup season peaks over the fall and winter .

 |Bacterial tracheitis||High fever, toxic appearance and poor response to nebulized epinephrine|